armoniax/amc-dev-docs/docs/API/Math-API.md

 - <h5 id="double_lt">double_lt()</h5>
     > uint32_t double_lt(uint64_t a, uint64_t 	b )

-        获得两个双精度小于比较的结果，该函数首先将两个输入重新解码为双精度（50个十进制数字精度）。
+        Two double are compared to obtain the smaller one.
+This function first reinterprets the two inputs as double (50 decimal precision).
     - parameter
-        - a 双精度解析为64位无符号整数
+        - a double is interpreted as 64 bit unsigned integer
-        - b 双精度解析为64位无符号整数
+        - b double is interpreted as 64 bit unsigned integer
     - return
-        - 如果第一个输入小于于第二个输入，则为1，否则为0
+        - If the first input is smaller than the second input, it's 1, otherwise it's 0.

 Example: